-A closed crawl space is one that was built without foundation Vents
+A closed crawl space is one that was built without foundation vents.

 Within the last few years the building code has allowed homes built on a crawl space to be built as a “closed crawl space”.
 This means foundation vents are not required as long as other requirements are met.
 This type of crawl space is more energy efficient than an open crawl space.